-10(2)(a)).
-3.2.1 NETWORK OPERATOR (to construct, maintain and operate water industry infrastructure) Water infrastructure - drinking water ■ Water infrastructure - non-potable water (including recycled water) Sewerage infrastructure 3.2.2 RETAIL SUPPLIERS (to supply water or provide sewerage services) □ Supply of drinking water □ Supply of non-potable water □ Provision of sewerage services 3.2.3 Have you commenced any of the activities for which you are seeking a licence?
-For example, y services to cus you may have commenced construction, commercial operation and/or supply of tomers. ☐ Yes please go to 3.2.4 ☒ No please go to 3.2.5 3.2.4 Please briefly describe the activities that you have commenced including the date(s) on which they commenced. • Your response to the following question will be used to determine whether transitional arrangements apply to the project.
+7) · 3.2.1 NETWORK OPERATOR (to construct, maintain and operate water industry infrastructure) □ Water infrastructure - drinking water Water infrastructure - non-potable water (including recycled water) □ Sewerage infrastructure 3.2.2 RETAIL SUPPLIERS (to supply water or provide sewerage services) □ Supply of drinking water □ Supply of non-potable water □ Provision of sewerage services 3.2.3 Have you commenced any of the activities for which you are seeking a licence? • le, you may have commenced construction, commercial operation and/or supply to customers. ☐ Yes please go to 3.2.4 ☐ No please go to 3.2.5 3.2.4 Please briefly describe the activities that you have commenced including the date(s) on which they commenced.
+Your response to the following question will be used to determine whether transitional arrangements apply to the project.
 Not applicable.
-Not applicable.

-Please outline the approximate date you anticipate commencing the activities for which you are seeking a licence, if they have not yet commenced.
+3.2.5 for which you are seeking a licence, if they have not yet commenced.
 For example, construction of the network infrastructure July 2014, construction of the water treatment plant December 2014, operation of the water treatment plant June 2015, supply to small retail customers August 2015.
+Your response to the following question will be used as background information for the

 Your response to the following question will be used as background information for the project.

 Central Park Water Pty Ltd (CPW), currently holds Network Operator Licence (NOL) Number 12_022, granted on 4 January 2013, to provide recycled water, drinking water and sewerage services to the Central Park development precinct, in Chippendale, Sydney.

-This application seeks variation of CPW's NOL, for expansion of its current area of operations, in order to include the University of Technology Sydney (UTS) precinct, located north of the Central Park development, across Broadway.
+This application seeks variation of CPW's NOL, for expansion of its current recycled water area of operations, in order to include a portion of Jones Street adjacent to the University of Technology Sydney (UTS) precinct, located north of the Central Park development, across Broadway.
+This would involve the expansion of the Existing NOL recycled water area to include Jones Street, Ultimo between Thomas Street and Broadway to include: